 I love Edmonds.
 I was born, raised, and spent the majority of my life here.
 I've lived in Firdale Village, Seaview, Perrinville, Yost Park, and the 5 Corners neighborhoods.
 Currently, I live Downtown with my wife Jordan.
 My brother and his family live in Edmonds too (Perrinville) as do my parents (5 Corners).
+Edmonds is part of who I am, it is sticthced into my DNA.
 Needless to say, I have a good perspective of the growth and change that has occurred in Edmonds over my lifetime.

 The history of Edmonds can be defined through the projects we’ve undertaken, refused, deferred, and completed.
 Our future will be defined in much the same way.
 The decisions we make concerning the waterfront connector, Dayton Street, the development along HWY 99, the redevelopment of our downtown, among others, will shape the landscape of our community.
 Beneath these marquee projects, there are thousands of underlying decisions that impact how our infrastructure functions as the underpinning of town.
 How we manage our waste water treatment plant, our train and ferry stations/ crossings, our roadways and sidewalks, our parks, and our investment in art are all signals to each other and to the region of who we are and what we hold valuable.

 I want to ensure that the future of Edmonds is defined with as much passion and affection as our past.